A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

-We also notice that for various dictionary learning methods, the results of $w\ell_p$-norm are usually a little bit ($\sim$0.1dB) better than those of $w\ell_1$-norm, which has also been observed in~\cite{21}.
-Similar phenomenons can also be found between $\ell_p$-norm and $\ell_1$-norm.
-In addition, comparing Tables~\ref{lab:7}-\ref{lab:8} with Tables~\ref{lab:4}-\ref{lab:5}, we can observe that the proposed ADL can provide better performance than graph-based dictionary learning and PCA dictionary learning methods.
-This again demonstrate the superiority of our proposed algorithm.
+We also notice that for various dictionary learning methods, the results of the $w\ell_p$-norm minimization are usually a little bit ($\sim$0.1dB) better than those of the $w\ell_1$-norm minimization, which is consistent with the observation in \cite{27}.
+Comparing Tables~\ref{lab:2}-\ref{lab:3} with Tables~\ref{lab:5}-\ref{lab:6}, we can see that the designed ADL method can provide better performance than the graph-based dictionary learning and PCA dictionary learning methods.
+This demonstrates the superiority of the designed adaptive dictionary learning method, while further illustrating the feasibility of the proposed benchmark in sparse coding.